dalnefre/FPGA/tutorial/counter/fomu_pvt.md

 Available top-level signals
 are defined in [`fomu_pvt.pcf`](../../Fomu/pcf/fomu-pvt.pcf).
-Note that there are many aliases for the same pin-pads.
+Note that there are many names for the same pin.

 The Fomu draws power (5V) from the USB host port.
 Since we are not implementing a USB device on the Fomu,